Skip to main content

 WONT-DRAIN

-Standing water remains in the tub at cycle end - drain pump ran but water did not fully evacuate, or pump did not run at all
+Standing water stays in the tub at cycle end.
+Either the drain pump ran but couldn't move water because something's blocking the path, or the pump didn't run at all due to motor failure or a control issue.

 moderate